Student Opportunities

 ITF’s Chapter Select One-Act Showcase features simply staged one-acts that celebrate storytelling and highlight outstanding student performances from EdTA chapters around the country and world.

-To be considered for the Chapter Select OneAct Showcase, one-acts must be adjudicated at International Thespian Society (ITS) chapter events (festivals/conferences).
+To be considered for the Chapter Select OneAct Showcase, one-acts must be adjudicated at International Thespian Society (ITS) chapter events (ThesCon).
 State Chapters then recommend one outstanding short performance from their festival/conference to present their work at the International Thespian Festival (ITF).
 A limited number of performance slots are available at ITF.

 At the National level, the Chapter Select Showcase, each show is allowed one hour for set up, performance and strike.
-It is recommended schools adhere to the forty-five minutes performance time, ten minutes to set, and five minutes to strike recommendation.
+It is recommended schools adhere to the forty-five minute performance time, ten minutes to set, and five minutes to strike recommendation.

-To qualify, shows must be adjudicated at a state chapter conference.
 Adjudicators may recommend one top-quality show (and an alternate in case the first school is unable to attend) for the Chapter Select Showcase held at ITF.
 These recommendations will be submitted by the chapter director.

 Eligibility